eyan75/marsRover/README.md

 This project can be imported into most IDEs by importing the `build.gradle` file.

 This application takes input from the file in src/main/resources/input.txt.
-For testing purposes, I have also allowed it to take a file as the first argument.
+For testing purposes, I have also allowed it to take an input file as the first argument.

+If you do not have gradle, you can also run the application by running these commands from the root directory, but I would not recommend this over the over options.

+`javac -d . -cp src/main/java src/main/java/RoverApplication.java`
+`java -cp src/main/java RoverApplication <path_to_input_file>`

 ## Design decisions